pranjalbind42-lang/Gemini/README.md

 ---

-## Demo
-🚀 You can view the live demo of the project here: [Click me](https://gemini-s32a.onrender.com/)

----

 ## Features
 - Clean and modern UI inspired by the official Google Gemini interface.
 - Fully responsive design that adapts seamlessly to any screen size.